My Shortlist

 KING'S-EDGEHILL SCHOOL

 King's-Edgehill School requires applicants to complete our student application and send this along with a copy of academic records for the past two years to begin the application process.
-All domestic applicants are encouraged to schedule a visit to campus during which they can write their entrance test and interview with the Headmaster.
-When distance is a factor, we are pleased to arrange for the Headmaster to conduct the interview by skype.
+All domestic applicants are encouraged to schedule a visit to campus during which they can write their entrance test and interview with the Head of School.
+When distance is a factor, we are pleased to arrange for the Head of School to conduct a virtual interview.

 • NOTABLE ALUMNI